jlsk22/hell0world.github.io/Senior Project 2021/Weekly Updates.md

 - Finalized a script/ general scene breakdown
 - Watched more inputs for best directing pratices
 - Started collecting different digital media assets already/ some footage
+- Will prob do vector/design + some hand drawn + want to learn blender 3D
 - For midterm I'll have a start/ chunks to the video fleshed out

 [My script-storyboards](https://www.icloud.com/notes/0N7GHT3ZCTOe4d1Pq-TPkfLfA#Short/_Autobiographical_Film)